maxime915/info8010-deep-learning/lecture2.md

 &= \frac{\partial \sigma(u\_3)}{\partial u\_3} \frac{\partial \mathbf{W}\_2^T u\_2}{\partial u\_2} \frac{\partial \sigma(u\_1)}{\partial u\_1} \frac{\partial \mathbf{W}\_1^T u\_1}{\partial \mathbf{W}\_1}
 \end{aligned}$$
 Note how evaluating the partial derivatives requires the intermediate values computed forward.

 ---

-class: middle

-- This algorithm is also known as **backpropagation**.
-- An equivalent procedure can be defined to evaluate the derivatives in *forward mode*, from inputs to outputs.
-- Since differentiation is a linear operator, automatic differentiation can be implemented efficiently in terms of tensor operations.

----